strongdm/aws-workshops/index.en.md

 6) **Bring Your Curiosity (and maybe a snack and a beverage to stay hydrated!)**:  Come with questions and an open mind—because in this workshop, there are no dumb questions, only unasked ones…and be ready to tinker!

+## Following this Guide

-**NOTE**: The various resource and user names below will differ from what we work with in the Workshop
+[!NOTE]The various resource, user names, and other identifiers in the screenshots below will differ from what we work with in the Workshop
+[!TIP]It's recommended you use the "Table of Contents" GitHub feature when using this guide, clock on the 3 stacked lines (a.k.a. the Hamburger Menu) on the top-right to see the Table of Contents.
 ___

 ## Workshop Exercises

-1) Access the StrongDM Admin UI portal and log in with your credentials.
+### Access the StrongDM Admin UI portal and log in with your credentials.

    After you receive an invite from StrongDM, start by navigating to the [StrongDM Login Page](https://app.strongdm.com) and entering your credentials.
 You will be required to use a TOTP MFA app, such as Google Authenticator, to configure MFA.
 This MFA token will be used later in the workshop, as well.